sinch/docs/docs/sms/sms-guide.md

 ### List batch messages

-With the list operation you can list batch messages created in the last 14 days that you have created.
+With the list operation you can list batch messages that you have created in the last 14 days.
 This operation supports pagination.

 Batches are returned in reverse chronological order.